heronhoga/toko-sepeda/README.md

-This project was created to fulfill the final task of database systems practicum
+_This project was created to fulfill the final task of database systems practicum_

+---

+                                          -
+    [Made with love and dedication by]    -
+    - HOGA CAVAN AFRINATA                 -
+    - M. HAZEL RAFIANTO                   -
+    - FIKRI ABDURROHIM I P                -
+                                          -

+---